Learn how we pulled off our DIY $5k budget wedding!

-This was long before I ever joined Pinterest…and for that I am actually happy because I can’t image how big my ideas would have gotten if I had that many amazing DIY ideas coming at me from all angles (haha).
+This was long before I ever joined Pinterest…and for that I am actually happy because I can’t image how big my ideas would have gotten if I had that many amazing DIY ideas coming at me from all angles, ha!

-Some tips from our dear DIY bride, Audrey:
+DIY $5k budget wedding tips from our dear bride, Audrey:

-I collected all of my own antiques/vintage finds plus I am using all of the vases, glassware, vintage props, etc. that have been passed down to me from family members and purchased at thrift and antique stores.
+- I collected all of my own antiques and vintage finds plus I am using all of the vases, glassware, vintage props, etc. that have been passed down to me from family members and purchased at thrift and antique stores.

-We got our day-of event planner for free (valued at $300) because I did a design trade of service for her.
+- We booked our day-of event planner, Heather for free (valued at $300) because I did a design trade of service for her.
+She was amazing!

-My friend, Sarah hand drew our guest book tree at the entrance to the barn as a wedding gift.
+- My friend, Sarah Sung hand drew our guest book tree at the entrance to the barn as a wedding gift.

 (scroll dow to read more tips)